 Woolloongabba is approximately 2 square kilometres in area, and the suburb has two fine parks.

-The suburb is also home to the grand Princess Alexandra Hospital, the famous Stanley Street and Vulture Street thoroughfares and has both a train station and a Busway Station and as easy access to the Pacific Motorway.
+The suburb is also home to the grand Princess Alexandra Hospital, the famed Stanley Street and Vulture Street thoroughfares, and has both a train station and a Busway Station, as well as easy access to the Pacific Motorway.

-The population of Woolloongabba in 2006 was 3,913 people and by 2011 the population was 4793 showing a very significant population growth of 22 percent in the area during that time, reflective of the construction of multiple new apartment blocks in the gentrifying suburb.
+The population of Woolloongabba in 2006 was around 3900 people, yet by 2016 the population had swelled to 5630 showing a very significant population growth during that time, reflective of the construction of multiple new apartment blocks in the gentrifying suburb.

-Currently the median sales price of houses in the area is $575,000 but the suburb largely comprises units and apartments with median prices currently in the range of $400,000.
+Currently the median sales price of houses in the area is $750,000 – without question the best dwelling types to own here are detached houses on spacious blocks of land – but the suburb also largely comprises units and apartments with median prices currently in the range of $400,000.

 Be very wary of apartment oversupply in the inner ring suburbs of Brisbane, with the construction cycle easing well beyond its peak in 2018 and the rental market accordingly weak.

 Other fine suburbs worthy of consideration include well-connected Coorparoo, which is home to some magnificent Queenslanders and is benefiting from a revitalisation project at the suburb’s centre.